Chat

 1kodah

-1kodahstarted grow question 7 months ago
+1kodahstarted grow question a year ago

 Variety of opinions in the landscape with regard to watering to run-off when growing in peat or coco and perlite.
 Of course that makes testing exit EC a challenge.
 Asking for opinions - are the EC meters that have a probe to read substrate EC/salts any good?
 Is that the solution?